MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 - `Vertical` indicates that the [`CollectionView`](xref:Xamarin.Forms.CollectionView) will expand vertically as items are added.
 - `Horizontal` indicates that the [`CollectionView`](xref:Xamarin.Forms.CollectionView) will expand horizontally as items are added.

-The [`ListItemsLayout`](xref:Xamarin.Forms.ListItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines an `ItemSpacing` property, of type `double`, that represents the empty space around each item.
+The `LinearItemsLayout` class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines an `ItemSpacing` property, of type `double`, that represents the empty space around each item.
 The default value of this property is 0, and its value must always be greater than or equal to 0.
-The `ListItemsLayout` class also defines static `Vertical` and `Horizontal` members.
+The `LinearItemsLayout` class also defines static `Vertical` and `Horizontal` members.
 These members can be used to create vertical or horizontal lists, respectively.
-Alternatively, a `ListItemsLayout` object can be created, specifying an [`ItemsLayoutOrientation`](xref:Xamarin.Forms.ItemsLayoutOrientation) enumeration member as an argument.
+Alternatively, a `LinearItemsLayout` object can be created, specifying an [`ItemsLayoutOrientation`](xref:Xamarin.Forms.ItemsLayoutOrientation) enumeration member as an argument.

 The [`GridItemsLayout`](xref:Xamarin.Forms.GridItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines the following properties: